hackerdude/jiratotaskmanagers/README.markdown

 ## Setting Up

 This shows the setup for [Things](https://culturedcode.com/things/).
-They all work the same, just run the jirato(yourproject) instead.
+They all work the same, just run the jira-to-(yourapp) instead.

 Some projects may ask slightly different questions.